end2endzone/AnyRtttl/README.md

 AnyRtttl is different since it packs multiple RTTTL related features in a single library.
 It supports [blocking](https://en.wikipedia.org/wiki/Blocking_(computing)) & [non-blocking](http://en.wikipedia.org/wiki/Non-blocking_algorithm) API which makes it suitable to be used by more advanced algorithm.
 For instance, when using the non-blocking API, the melody can be stopped when a button is pressed.
 The library is also compatible with external Tone libraries and it supports highly compressed RTTTL binary formats.

-## Non-Blocking ##
+**Existing Non-Blocking code**

-Most of the code that can "play" a melody on internet are build the same way: sequential calls to `tone()` and `delay()` functions using hardcoded values.
+Most of the code that can play a melody on internet are build the same way: sequential calls to `tone()` and `delay()` functions using hardcoded values.
 This type of implementation might be good for robots but not for realtime application or projects that needs to monitor pins while the song is playing.

 With AnyRtttl non-blocking mode, your program can read/write IOs pins while playing and react on changes.
 Implementing a "stop" or "next song" push button is easy!